prjseal/Our.Umbraco.DynamicImages/README.md

 ![Nuget](https://img.shields.io/nuget/v/Our.Umbraco.DynamicImages)
 [![Nuget Downloads](https://img.shields.io/nuget/dt/Our.Umbraco.DynamicImages.svg)](https://www.nuget.org/packages/Our.Umbraco.DynamicImages)

 This package allows you to create dynamic images for the main purpose of giving you better looking social share images, a bit like the ones on GitHub.
+It uses ImageProcessor by James Jackson-South.

 Here is an example one genrated using the code below: